Louis-de-Bontin/klines_getter/README.md

     -Get the historic candles of an asset named by the user on an exchange named by the user and to sort with a data analyst methodology.
 The user must choose a start date, an end date, futures or spot, one or more sticker, one or more timeframe.
     -Build a pandas DataFrame from the csv built by the first feature.
     -Get the candles in real time, this feature runs until the user, or other program stops it.
+    (When you launch it, the program will check the latest data you have on the targeted asset.
+It will ask if you want to dl all the historical missing datas, or if you want to choose a new startdate.
+If you don't have any, it will just ask the startdate, note that when you dl the last candle, python-binance ask a startdate, so it won't be that hard)

 This code must be usable by prompt with a \_\_main\_\_.py to easely download the datas, and also usable as a package to impleament the 2nd and 3rd features in any trading project.